futuraperdita/OpenXiino/README.md

 ## License

-The original code does not have a license in the repository, although it uses the OSI logo I expect it is some sort of OSI license for now.
-This fork will be licensed under the [GNU Affero General Public License 3.0](./LICENSE) assuming the parent code is licensed under one that is compatible.
+nicl83's original code is licensed under the more-permissive MIT license; this fork is licensed under the [GNU Affero General Public License 3.0](./LICENSE).